trivalleycoders-org/rotary-club/doc/rds_guide.md

 # Adding a Database to Elastic Beanstalk with RDS

-This guide will show you how to connect a database from AWS RDS to your AWS Elastic Beanstalk application.
+This guide will show you how to create a database from AWS RDS and connect it to your AWS Elastic Beanstalk application.
 It will start with creating a Node application in Elastic Beanstalk.

 ## Table of Contents